pratham-srivastava-07/pratham-srivastava-07/README.md

 - [**atlas-cache**](https://github.com/pratham-srivastava-07/atlas_cache) - Atlas is a high-performance, thread-safe, in-memory key-value caching server built with C++20.
 It exposes a simple RESTful HTTP API for easy integration with any client application.

+-[**http-server**](https://github.com/pratham-srivastava-07/http-in-rust) - HTTP server written from scratch in Rust without using dependencies like tokio.

 ---